Scientific Name: Allium cepa.

 Onion juice is also used in naturopathic medicine.
 It is prepared simply by putting the peeled raw onions into a juicer.

-This is not recommended without first consulting a doctor to determine the cause of the ear-ache, as there might be a serious condition that could be worsened by the introduction of foreign liquid.
+This is not recommended without first consulting a doctor to determine the cause of an earache, as there might be a serious condition that could be worsened by the introduction of foreign liquid.

 Ethanol and other alcohol extracts are other forms of medicinal onion but these are only used in laboratory experiments and clinical practice.